unahouExosite/docs/portals/README.md

 ##### Request

 * Request body is a JSON object.
 Currently only the following keys may be included:
-    * `"resetPasswordRegkey"` - Reset key (required) (Reset key can be found in the reset email that was sent upon POST request to /users/reset-password with the email address)
+    * `"resetPasswordRegkey"` - Reset key, REQUIRED.
+This can be found in the reset email sent upon the POST /users/reset-password request to the user's email address.
-    * `"newPassword"` - User new password (optional) (A random password will be generated if `"newPassword"` option is not specified)
+    * `"newPassword"` - User's new password, optional.
+If omitted, a random password will be generated.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 ##### Response

-* `200 OK`: Returned if the user password is reset successfully.
+* `200 OK`: Returned if the user password was reset successfully.
-* `400 Bad Request`: Returned if request body is invalid.
+* `400 Bad Request`: Returned if the request body is invalid.

 ##### Example